haacked/haacked.com/_posts/2026/2026-07-20-remote-commit-signing.md

 ### The Symlink Healer

 A small script, [`bin/ssh-agent-sync`](https://github.com/haacked/dotfiles/blob/main/bin/ssh-agent-sync), decides where the symlink points.
 Handed a live forwarded socket, it points the symlink there.
-Otherwise, if the symlink is dangling, it heals back to the local Secretive socket:
+Otherwise it heals: back to the local Secretive socket when the current target is dead, or back out to a forwarded socket it remembers adopting, once that socket answers again:

 ```bash
 sock="$HOME/.ssh/agent.sock"